QuickPed vs Evagene: relatedness analysis versus clinical pedigree management

 What Evagene does that QuickPed does not try to do

 The reverse asymmetry is also worth stating plainly.
-Evagene is built to produce clinical outputs: a named, ICD-10/OMIM-annotated family history; a BRCAPRO risk number that a clinician can discuss with a patient; a Lynch syndrome Amsterdam II eligibility flag; a drafted clinical interpretation paragraph an AI has generated from the pedigree for the clinician to edit and sign.
-It ships with a 200+ disease catalogue, four report types, PNG/SVG/PDF exports, and a platform layer that puts the pedigree into other clinical systems via REST, webhooks, MCP, or an embeddable viewer.
+Evagene is built around a structured, documented family history: an ICD-10/OMIM-annotated pedigree; an illustrative BRCAPRO output for teaching and research review; a Lynch syndrome Amsterdam II worked example showing how published criteria may be represented; an AI-assisted draft summary generated from the pedigree for an educator or researcher to review and edit.
+It ships with a 230+ disease catalogue, four report types, PNG/SVG/PDF exports, and a platform layer that puts the pedigree into other systems via REST, webhooks, MCP, or an embeddable viewer.
+Outputs are illustrative and for educational / research purposes, not clinical recommendations.

 Using QuickPed and Evagene together

 The most productive framing is cooperative.
 A realistic workflow might look like this.
 A clinical genetics service sees a consanguineous family with a suspected autosomal recessive condition.
-The counsellor builds the pedigree in Evagene during consultation (fast, clinical notation, disease annotation).
-For the relatedness detail — the precise kinship coefficient between the parents, the Jacquard coefficients across relevant pairs, or X-linked coefficient variants — the counsellor exports the structural pedigree, converts to PED format (straightforward with pedsuite helpers), and uploads to QuickPed for authoritative coefficient computation and the relatedness triangle plot.
-The numbers and the R code are pasted back into the Evagene case notes; the clinical report is generated in Evagene.
+The counsellor builds the pedigree in Evagene during consultation (fast, clinical notation, disease annotation) and reads off the pairwise kinship, per-individual inbreeding, and Jacquard k0/k1/k2 figures from Evagene's own educational relatedness suite.
+For the detail Evagene does not produce — X-linked coefficient variants, the relatedness-triangle plot, the natural-language pairwise-relationship description, or reproducible R code for a publication or forensic case — the counsellor exports the structural pedigree, converts to PED format (straightforward with pedsuite helpers), and uploads to QuickPed for authoritative computation.
+The numbers and the R code are pasted back into the Evagene case notes; the educational report is generated in Evagene.

 A research workflow might run the opposite direction.
 A research group builds a set of pedigrees in QuickPed during a population study (PED format, reproducible R code).
 For the ones that cross into clinical follow-up — families being invited into a genetic testing protocol, for example — the PED files are converted to GEDCOM and imported into Evagene, where disease annotation, testing status, and follow-up notes are added.
 The two tools do not fight each other; they sit at different stations in the same pipeline.